M1thieu/currentLP/.github/contributing.md

 If you come across any bugs or unexpected behavior, help us by providing detailed bug reports.
 Follow these steps:

-1. **Check Existing Issues:** Look through existing issues to ensure your bug hasn't been reported before.
+1. **Check Existing Issues:** Look through existing [bug reports](https://github.com/erematorg/LP/issues?q=is%3Aissue+is%3Aopen+label%3Abug) to ensure your bug hasn't been reported before.

 2. **Provide Reproduction Steps:** Clearly outline the steps to reproduce the bug.